Max Aaron: 2015–16 season

-2016–2017 season
+2016–17 season

 Aaron decided to modify his approach to quad jumps, stating in August 2016: "I'm using an inside three turn (entrance). [...]
 It's kind of old school in a way, but it's been working.
 I wanted to try something new because obviously the three-turn wasn't working under pressure."

-Aaron began his season with a pair of bronze medals, earned at the 2016 CS Autumn Classic International and 2016 CS Lombardia Trophy.
+Aaron began his season with a pair of bronze medals, earned at the 2016 Autumn Classic International and 2016 Lombardia Trophy.
 He finished 4th at the 2016 Cup of China, 5th at the 2016 Rostelecom Cup, and 9th at the 2017 U.S. Championships.

-2017–2018 season
+2017–18 season

 Aaron won silver at the 2017 U.S. International Classic and bronze at a Grand Prix event, the 2017 Cup of China.
 He placed 7th at his other Grand Prix assignment, the 2017 Internationaux de France, and 9th at the 2018 U.S. Championships.

 U.S. Figure Skating did not select Aaron for the 2018 Winter Olympics but chose him for the 2018 Four Continents Championships and named him as a third alternate for the 2018 World Championships.
 He placed 5th in Taipei and was later called up to compete in Milan, where he finished 11th.
 He announced his retirement from competitive skating on April 19, 2018.

-2021 - 2023

-Aaron currently works at Chelsea Piers in New York City as a skating coach.